jsoref/FlashpointProject-launcher/docs/meta_edits.md

 * Go the the Developer tab
     - If the tab is not displayed, go to the "Config" tab and enable "Show Developer Tab"
 * Click the "Import Meta Edits" button
-* If there are any conflicts in the meta edits you will be promted to select which value to apply
+* If there are any conflicts in the meta edits you will be promoted to select which value to apply

 **Note:** This does *NOT* delete the meta edit files.
 The files have to be moved / deleted manually.